NamChain-Open-Initiative-Research-Lab/Magic-Square-Birthday-Anonymizer-and-ZKP-Verifier/README.md

-# Birth-Date-Anonymizer
+# Birthday Anonymizer and ZKP Verifier
-Birth Date Anonymizer and Zero Knowledge Verifier based on Ramanujan's Magic Square
+Birthday Anonymizer and Zero Knowledge Verifier based on Ramanujan's Magic Square

 # Problem Statement

 **Date of Birth (DOB)** is one important identity and documentary proof that is widely used and accepted by various government and private organizations. **Birth Certificate** is a documentary proof that we submit whenever we need to prove our identity and age to avail services from Government or non-governmental organization.
 Most common use where most of us are requested for date of birth :date: is during a verification call :telephone_receiver: from customer care :information_desk_person: from banks :bank:, for example say to verify your identity to issue a credit card :credit_card:.

-The Vishing attacks (Phishing through voice calls) are increasing where the attacker or malicious person tries to get the date of birth :date: and OTP :vibration_mode: to steal money from our account by protraying as authorities from financial institutions.
+The Vishing attacks (Phishing through voice calls) are increasing where the attacker or malicious person tries to get the date of birth :date: and OTP :vibration_mode: to steal money from our account by portraying as authorities from financial institutions.

 # Zero Knowledge Proof (ZKP)